jspecht3/pixi-tutorial/README.md

 ```
 Ideally, all tasks would be able to run on your machine.
 If there are some that cannot, the fix is very simple.
 Go into `pixi.toml`, add support for your platform, remove `pixi.lock`, and rerun the command `pixi install`.

-Lastly, we can run the task `open-plot`,
+Next, we can run the task `open-plot`,
 ```
 pixi task open-plot
 ```
-which will generate the following image.
+which will generate the data required for the image, create the image, and open the following image.
 ![reference](images/reference.png)

+Running other people's tasks comes with the same risk as running other people's `bash` scripts, so be careful who you trust.
+If you have concerns, you can always go into `pixi.toml` to check exactly what each task does.

+You should now be able to create your own `pixi` project and use somebody else's.
+Good luck coding!